darulannas/Darul-Network-Engineer-Portfolio/README.md

    - Router trace: High CPU load in Kamal due to high latency under the bridge interface
    - IP conflict on DHCP servers at GCO and Kamal
    - VPN connection unable to access the local network

+**Note : Other portfolio projects are currently in the documentation process and will be published soon**